Boer223/bnaomics-docs/tools/seqret.rst

 .. figure:: /_static/seqret-2.png
    :alt:

-If you want to extract chromosome subsequence, you need to input chromosome name in the Sequence Name input box and select genome database.
-And then input region in Set Subsequence input boxes.
+If you want to extract chromosome subsequence, you need to select chromosome name in the Genome Location select box and select genome dataset in Database select box.
+And then input region in Genome Location input boxes.

 .. figure:: /_static/seqret-3.png
    :alt: